microsoft/finops-toolkit/docs-mslearn/framework/optimize/architecting.md

 ## Getting started

-Starting with the "Architecting for Cloud" capability within the FinOps Framework, especially for customers at lower maturity levels, involves a step-by-step approach to gradually build foundational knowledge, establish processes, and implement best practices for designing cloud architectures that optimize cost, performance, and reliability.
+The "Architecting for Cloud" capability within the FinOps Framework helps customers, especially people at lower maturity levels, build foundational knowledge, establish processes, and implement best practices for designing cloud architectures that optimize cost, performance, and reliability.

 - **Educate stakeholders:** Conduct training sessions or workshops to educate stakeholders about the benefits and principles of cloud architecture, emphasizing cost optimization, scalability, and resilience.

-- **Implement architectural principles:** Establish architectural principles and design guidelines based on [WAF pillars](https://learn.microsoft.com/azure/well-architected/workloads): operational excellence, security, reliability, performance efficiency, and cost optimization.
+- **Implement architectural principles:** Establish architectural principles and design guidelines based on [WAF pillars](/azure/well-architected/workloads): operational excellence, security, reliability, performance efficiency, and cost optimization.

-- **Utilize Azure Well-Architected Review:** Conduct Azure [Well-Architected Reviews](https://learn.microsoft.com/assessments/azure-architecture-review/) for workloads deployed in Azure.
-Evaluate workloads against the five pillars of WAF to identify areas for improvement.
+- **Utilize Azure Well-Architected Review:** Conduct Azure [Well-Architected Reviews](/assessments/azure-architecture-review/) for workloads deployed in Azure.
+To identify areas for improvement, evaluate workloads against the five pillars of WAF.

-- **Implement cost management practices:** Review and incorporate CAF's [cost management practices](https://learn.microsoft.com/azure/cloud-adoption-framework/get-started/manage-costs) into architectural designs, such as right-sizing resources, [leveraging reserved instances](docs/_docs/framework/capabilities/optimize/rates.md), and implementing cost allocation mechanisms.
-Use Azure Cost Management + Billing to monitor and optimize costs.
+- **Implement cost management practices:** Incorporate the Cloud Adoption Framework's [cost management practices](/azure/cloud-adoption-framework/get-started/manage-costs) into your architectural designs.
+This effort includes right-sizing resources, using reserved instances, and implementing cost allocation mechanisms.

-- **Establish governance and compliance:** Establish [governance mechanisms](https://learn.microsoft.com/azure/cloud-adoption-framework/govern/monitor-cloud-governance) and compliance controls to ensure adherence to organizational policies, regulatory requirements, and industry standards.
+- **Establish governance and compliance:** Establish [governance mechanisms](/azure/cloud-adoption-framework/govern/monitor-cloud-governance) and compliance controls to ensure adherence to organizational policies, regulatory requirements, and industry standards.
 Use Azure Governance and Azure Blueprints for policy enforcement and compliance automation.

 <br>